-Financial assets at fair value through profit and loss are carried in the statement of financial position at fair value with net changes in fair value recognized in "change in fair value of derivative financial assets", "other gains" or "other losses" in the statement of comprehensive income.
+Financial assets at fair value through profit and loss are carried in the statement of financial position at fair value with net changes in fair value recognized in "change in fair value of derivative financial assets", "other gains" or "other losses" in the income statement.

-Financial assets designated upon initial recognition at fair value through profit or loss are designated at their initial recognition date and only if the criteria under IAS 39 are satisfied.
+Financial assets designated upon initial recognition at fair value through profit and loss are designated at their initial recognition date and only if the criteria under IAS 39 are satisfied.